yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/ctaskdialog-class.md

 ### <a name="parameters"></a>Parametry

-[in] *nRadioButtonID*
+*nRadioButtonID*<br/>
-Identyfikator kontrolki przycisku radiowego, że użytkownik kliknął element.
+[in] Identyfikator kontrolki przycisku radiowego, że użytkownik kliknął element.

 ### <a name="return-value"></a>Wartość zwracana